MudassirCFD/Supersonic_Diamond_Airfoil_CFD_Mach_2p5/README.md

 The geometry creates a clear system of compression waves, oblique shocks and Prandtl-Meyer expansions.
 This makes it a useful case for checking whether a numerical solution recovers the physics predicted by classical compressible-flow theory [1].

-Developed a custom C++ finite-volume Euler solver using HLLC intercell fluxes [2,3], WENO5-JS reconstruction [4] and SSP-RK3 time integration [5].
+A custom C++ finite-volume Euler solver was developed using HLLC intercell fluxes [2,3], WENO5-JS reconstruction [4] and SSP-RK3 time integration [5].
 The airfoil is represented on a Cartesian grid using an immersed-boundary treatment [8].

 ## Numerical development of the wave field